mikedef/CarND-Vehicle-Detection/README.md

 To extract the HOG features I defined a function  `get_hog_features()` which implements `scikit-image` and the function to extract HOG features as shown below.

 ![alt text][image3]

+It is easy to see the difference between the Vehicle HOG images and the Non-Vehicle HOG images

+### Color Features

+Next I will extract features based on different color cars looking at each color spaces.
+The sample below looks at RGB color space, but I decided on using the LUV color space based on the performance of the classifier.

+![alt text][image4]